 Using System Center Orchestrator (SCORCH) runbooks, alerts generated in SCOM can trigger incidents in PagerDuty to alert the appropriate technician via SMS, phone, email or push notification.
 This integration was tested with the following software versions:

 If you are using SCOM 2012, refer to our SCOM email integration guide.

-- Go to the Configuration menu and select Services.
+- Go to the Services menu and select Service Directory.

-- If you are creating a new service for your integration, click Add New Service.
+- If you are creating a new service for your integration, click +New Service.

 - If you are adding your integration to an existing service, click the name of the service you want to add the integration to.
-Then click the Integrations tab and click the New Integration button.
+Then click the Integrations tab and Add a new integration.